cammartin/Basic-R-Demo/chapter1.md

 diamonds$price_level <- as.numeric(cut(diamonds$price, seq(from = 0, to = 50000, by = 4000)))

 # Show that you have successfully added the price_level column.
 names(diamonds)

-# We won't need the price column anymore, remove it from the dataset.
-diamonds$price <- NULL

-# Show that you have successfully removed the price_level column.
-names(diamonds)

 # Find the maximum price level and make a histogram using `qplot` and price_level